georgekomen/ski_free_game/README.md

 To make an impression of skier jumping, his asset keeps on changing for a specified amount of time.
 Also the skier continues to move in the same direction only with different asset.
 To end jumping, we subscribe to a setTimeOut event that executes after some time of skier jumping.
 In the callback event of the setTimeout we change skier's asset to match the direction he heads to at that time.

-4.) **jumping animations**
+4.) **jumping animation**

-Animated skier jumping
-To do so, I've added a function that changes skier's asset from one jumping asset to the next at a set interval.
-It does so with the help of `rxjs interval` function that generates numbers from 0 - 5 and streams each individually at an interval of (`time taken to jump / number of jumping assets`).
+Skier gets animated when jumping.
+Its done by executing a function that changes skier's asset from one jumping asset to the next at an interval and does so with the help of `rxjs interval` function that generates numbers 0 - 5 and streams each individually at an interval of (`time taken to jump / number of jumping assets`).
-This is to make the animation be as smooth and fancy as much as possible.
-We then call a function that changes skier's asset in the callback.
+With each stream, we execute a function that changes skier's asset in the callback of this rxjs observable.

 5.) **rhino feature**

-After some time of skier coming into live, a rhino will wake up some distance above the skier and starts chasing after the skier.
+After some time of skier coming to live, a rhino will appear some distance above him and starts chasing after him.
-The skier has more speed than the rhino and can only be caught if he keeps colliding with rocks or trees.
+The skier has more speed than the rhino and can only be caught if he keeps colliding with rocks and trees.
-Once caught, the rhino eats the skier and the game ends.
+Once the skier is caught, the rhino eats him and the game ends.

 Points to note:
 - I've calculated the gradient / slope between the rhino and the skier to determine how the rhino will smoothly go after the skier from any direction.
-- I've added a field `isAlive` on skier class to help know if he has been caught and eated by the rhino. `isAlive` is false then we stop drawing the skier on the canvas.
-Also keys pressed to move the skier are disabled as well unless you press the space bar key.
+- I've also added a property `isAlive` in Skier class to flag when he has been eaten by the rhino.
+If `isAlive` is false, we stop drawing him in the canvas and also disable control keys for his movement.
-- Similarly the `isAwake` field of the rhino class helps us determine if it should keep going after the skier and appear on the screen or not.
+- Similarly `isAwake` property in Rhino class is for determining when the rhino should be active.
+When false, he is stationary at position (0, 0) and is not drawn in the canvas otherwise when true he moves after the skier and is drawn in the canvas.

-6.) **eating animation**
+6.) **rhino eating animation**

-Rhino animations
 The rhino is animated eating the skier.
-Each of the png images illustrating eating is streamed one at a time with the help of rxjs and shown for 250 milliseconds untill the last one.
+Each of the png images of rhino eating is streamed and displayed one at a time.
+It's also done with the help of `rxjs interval` function.
+Each of the images is displayed for 250 milliseconds until the last one.

-7.) **restart game**
+7.) **scoring feature**

-Resart / Reset feature
-Once eated by a rhino, the game ends but you can restart by pressing `SPACE KEY`.
-The rhino will again appear after some time of skier ressurecting.

-8.) **scoring**

-Scoring feature
-- You get scored one point after every set time of movement, now every 800 milliseconds of continuous movement.
+- Skier gets scored one point after every 800 milliseconds of continuous movement.
-- You also get deducted 0.5 points if you crash into a rock or a tree and keep laying down :-).
+- He also get deducted 0.5 points for colliding with rock and trees.

-9.) **increase difficulty**
+- He looses 0.5 points every 800 milliseconds of staying in crash mode.
+To stop loosing points, the skier should immediately get up and move after a crash :-).
+* this time period of scoring i.e. 800ms is configurable in the constants file

+8.) **increasing difficulty feature**

-The skier's and rhino's speeds increases by 0.1 every the skier earns one point
+The skier's and rhino's speeds increases by 0.1 every the skier earns one point.
+So the more the skier moves and earns more points, the more the game gets tough because both his speed and that of the rhino increase.

+9.) **restart/reset game feature**

+Once the skier is eaten by the rhino, the game ends.
+You can however restart the game by pressing `SPACE KEY`.
+It basically works by resseting the state of rhino and skier objects i.e. skier's `isAlive` prop is set to true and rhinio's `isAwake` prop set to false, the speeds of both rhino and skier are also reset to default starting speeds.
+The same rules apply again and you can do this countless times.

-10.) **DEPLOYMENT !!!!!**
+10.) **deployment!!!**

-Finally deployed app to a kubernetes cluster in google cloud platform (GCP).
+Finally deployed the application to a kubernetes cluster in google cloud platform (GCP).

 STEPS:
-- Modified webpack to include images that will be needed to run the application in production, this is with help of CopyWebpackPlugin.
+- Modified webpack to include images needed to run the application in production, this was done with help of CopyWebpackPlugin.
-- Created a docker file that builds our app by placing it behind an nginx web server.
+- Created a docker file that builds our application image by packaging it together with nginx web server.
-- Added a shell script that runs tests, builds the application then builds the final image with the help of the docker file and uploads it to our gcr.io image repository.
+- Added a shell script that runs tests, builds the application then package the final image with the help of the docker file.
+It finally uploads it to google cloud container repository.
-- Added a kubernetes deploment file that also creates a service and an ingress to allow us access the application from the internet.
+- Added a kubernetes deploment file that also creates a service and an ingress.
-- link to the app: http://35.244.216.186/
+- Link to the final app is: http://35.244.216.186/